Ingoldisthorpe Primary School’s PE and Sport Premium

 - Further emphasis on fitness - There will be further emphasis on fitness.
 Fitness will be monitored by class teachers and improved throughout the year, particularly paying attention to any children who may have been largely sedentary during lockdown even though we set regular sporting lessons / challenges and online events.
 All classes will be expected to continue to focus on fitness for 10 minutes a day at least, focusing on improving fitness and working towards 'Personal Bests' to motivate and encourage.

-- Enrichment opportunities - Cross – curricular learning based around events eg. Olympics Day and Sports Evening which will hopefully take place in 2021.
+- Enrichment opportunities - Cross – curricular learning based around events eg. Olympics Day and Sports Day.
 We will continue to work with the local community at Mount Amelia and Anglia Water Wetlands Trust that can be used to enhance learning in different subjects across the school.
 The children often walk their daily mile in these out of school locations.

 - Enhance the use of ICT within PE lessons - Having introduced new laptops to the school, look at further ways of using ICT in lessons to enhance learning so that children can progress further - look at how this can feed into assessment of PE.